Get

 Let your cat hide for a few hours if they can access food, water, and a litter box.
 You also want to check that your cat is eating and drinking regularly.
 Many cats like to hide in their litter boxes when they’re petrified.
 Hiding is a red flag if it persists for more than a few hours and is not caused by a stressful event.

 It’s okay for a cat to feel uneasy, but we don’t want our cats hiding and refusing food and water.
 Identify and remove the stressor that has caused this, but also be aware sick cats may choose to hide.
-If your cat is not eating or drinking or is unwilling to move and continues to hide after the cause of stress has been removed from their environment, get them checked out by your vet immediately.
+If your cat is not eating or drinking or is unwilling to move and continues to hide after the cause of stress has been removed from their environment, get them checked out by a vet immediately.

 4. Vocalization